 The next thing we did was assemble the tabletop’s 2×4 underframe.
 This was done separately, again on a level floor, and again using glue and Kreg Jig screws.
 Two long 2x4x10s cut to 111″ pieces formed the sides, designed to support full length of the tabletop from breadboard to breadboard.
 The cross pieces between the 2x4x10s link the tabletop planks together, and two of them are placed exactly where the two base crosspieces will go.
 The pieces along the centerline give the base centerpiece a place to rest on.
 We laid everything out beforehand and measured for squareness and levelness, as well as measurement accuracy.
 Once assembled, we laid the underframe on underside of the main tabletop and screwed it into the underside of the tabletop.

-The underframe is super-important as it gives the tabletop a ton of structural strength, gives a secure place to attach the base, and helps hold those long, planks straight and flush.
+The underframe is super-important as it gives the tabletop a ton of structural strength, gives a secure place to attach the base, and prevents the long planks from warping.

 With the floor as a level surface and all the screw holes down beforehand, assembly went pretty quickly.
 We wiped away excess glue, but left the tabletop on the floor overnight while the glue dried.